 Consent for statistics always required?

-In the EEA, consent for statistics is only required when there’s no processing agreement between parties, and the second party can use data for their purposes.
 When you configure Google Analytics in a privacy-friendly manner, you will anonymize data, prohibit Google from using this data, and sign a processing agreement.
-When configured correctly, you don’t need consent to set Google Analytics for tracking visitor behavior.
+When configured correctly, in several EU countries you don’t need consent to set Google Analytics for tracking visitor behavior.

 This point of view is supported by several local implementations of the current cookie law (the ePrivacy Directive).
 It is also mentioned in the recent draft of the new e-Privacy Regulation, and the latest guidelines of CNIL, the French Data Protection Authority.